-- Planning activities related to the development of plans such as:

-- Security Risk Management Plans;
+- Planning activities related to the development of plans such as: - Security Risk Management Plans;

-- Continuity of Operations Plans; and
+- Continuity of Operations Plans; and,

 - Response Plans.

-- 1. Equipment -those items listed in the Authorized Equipment List as allowable under NSGP.
+- Equipment -those items listed in the Authorized Equipment List as allowable under NSGP.

 - Training:

-- Active shooter training; and
+- Active shooter training; and,

 - Security training for employees or members of the organization.

-- 1. Response exercises.
+- Response exercises.

-For a complete description on allowable activities, see the FY 2024 NSGP NOFO and the FY 2024 Preparedness Grants Manual.
+For a complete description on allowable activities, see the NSGP-NSS NOFO and the FY 2024 Preparedness Grants Manual.

-24.What is the maximum percentage allowed for management and administration (M&A) of the program?
+23. What is the maximum percentage allowed for management and administration (M&A) of the program?

-Nonprofit organization subrecipients may use up to 5% of their subaward for M&A purposes.
+Subrecipients may use up to 5% of their subaward for M&A purposes.
 M&A expenses must be based on actual expenses or known contractual costs.
 Requests that are simple percentages of the award, without supporting justification, will not be allowed or considered for reimbursement.
-M&A costs for the NSGP are calculated as up to 5% of the total Federal award allocated to the subrecipient, not on final expenditures at close out.
+M&A costs for the NSGP-NSS are calculated as up to 5% of the total federal award allocated to the subrecipient, not on final expenditures at close out.